Suzanne Massie: Personal life and death

 From 1954 to 1990, she was married to Robert Massie; they had three children.
 She remarried to Seymour Papert, a researcher of artificial intelligence and education theory associated with the Massachusetts Institute of Technology, in 1992.
 She was a longtime resident of Blue Hill, Maine, but moved to a retirement home in Kentucky at the end of her life to be closer to family.

 Suzanne Massie died from vascular dementia at a care facility in Harrodsburg, Kentucky, on January 26, 2025, at the age of 94.

+Archives

+The Hoover Institution Library and Archives at Stanford University holds Massie's papers, which include manuscripts, correspondence, research materials, and photographs documenting her life, political involvement, and study of Russia.